-McNair earned his PhD in physics in MIT and became a NASA astronaut, in addition to three additional honorary doctorate degrees, and was a Omega Psi Phi Scholar of the Year and Presidential Scholar.
+McNair earned his Ph.D. in physics at MIT and became a NASA astronaut, in addition to three additional honorary doctorate degrees, and was an Omega Psi Phi Scholar of the Year and Presidential Scholar.
 A Ford Foundation Fellow, and Distinguished National Scientist.
 A National Fellowship Fund Fellow, and a National Society of Black Professional Engineers member.
 He earned the Friends of Freedom Award, won the AAU Karate Gold Medal, and five Regional Black Belt Karate Championships.

 Ronald McNair never gave up

 That’s a lot of distinction.
 But it wasn’t necessarily an easy path for Ronald McNair.
 He faced racism, being an African American.
 But that didn’t stop him from fighting for his right to education and achievement.